 El Mexicano Achiote Rojo – what’s a fair price?

-You easily buy this on Amazon for under six bucks – and it should see you through at least 2-4 different meals.
+You easily buy this on Amazon (affiliate link) for under six bucks – and it should see you through at least 2-4 different meals.